Iamnvincible/Deploy_Model_on_Docker/README.md

 ```bash
  sudo docker build -t 'flask' .
 ```
-This command will download dependence according to dockerfile.
+This command will download dependence according to dockerfile.The requirements are enough in this case.
+In specific cases, requirements should be different.

 ## Run Docker container